jones58/typespotting/README.md

 - If I were to keep going and make this game more complicated, I would introduce other fonts and it could become a learning tool for budding graphic and web designers.
 I also think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly when it comes to advertising and its power.
+(Everything is architecture, everyone an architect!)[https://twitter.com/archiworkers/status/1033716642990186498]